BarbaraIkeonyia/Something-New/README.md

 # Something-New
-New techniques I have learnt fromgithub
+New techniques I have learnt from github